dashabezik/Morley/doc/appendix_b.md

 <img src="3tab.png" width=50% height=50%>
 </p>

 9. Set paper sticker size in $mm^2$, value =  width (mm) x length (mm), and germination threshold in mm (seedlings with both sprout and root lengths below that threshold will be counted together with non-germinated seeds).
-For example dataset, use 6241 for paper size in $mm^2$ and germination threshold you prefer.
-Press the ‘RUN’ button to start processing.
+For example dataset, use 6241 for paper size in $mm^2$ and germination threshold you prefer. germination threshold is a parameter for evaluating germination rate.
+Plants with sprout and roots lengths below the threshold value (simultaneously) will be considered as non-germinated seeds.

-10. Program has accomplished evaluation when progress bar shows 100% and logging window will notify you when the search is over.
+10. Press the ‘RUN’ button to start processing.
+Program has accomplished evaluation when progress bar shows 100% and logging window will notify you when the search is over.

+#### Output
 11. The output files can be found  in the output directory.
 Program generates the following files:

   - the .csv tables with p-values corresponding to all pairwise comparisons between sample groups, the calculated germination efficiency, sprout and root lengths, total plant areas and the summary table with all digital measurements.